Customs & proforma

 • As sender, you remain responsible for the accuracy of the information.

-• OCS Amsterdam is happy to think along with you to prevent unnecessary questions or delays at customs.
+• OCS Amsterdam is happy to help you avoid unnecessary questions or delays at customs.

 Import duties and local taxes in the destination country are not included in the freight price you receive from OCS Amsterdam.